 The diffuse attenuation coefficient at 490 nm (Kd490) indicates the turbidity of the water column - how visible light in the blue to green region of the spectrum penetrates within the water column.
 The value of Kd490 represents the rate which light at 490 nm is attenuated with depth.
 For example a Kd490 of 0.1/meter means that light intensity will be reduced one natural log within 10 meters of water.
 Thus, for a Kd490 of 0.1, one attenuation length is 10 meters.
 Higher Kd490 value means smaller attenuation depth, and lower clarity of ocean water.

-CoastWatch provides Kd490 products in near-real time from the Ocean and Land Colour Instrument (OLCI) on-board the European Sentinel-3 satellites.
+CoastWatch provides Kd490 products in near-real time from the Ocean and Land Colour Instrument (OLCI) on-board the European Sentinel-3 satellites, courtesy of the European Union's Copernicus satellite program.
 These data offer a spatial resolution advantage over other satellite missions because of their 300 m spatial resolution, as opposed to a typical 1 km spatial resolution of ocean color products from other satellite sensors.

 Sentinel-3 is a multi-instrument and multi-satellite mission to measure sea- and land-surface temperature, ocean and land color and sea-surface topography.
 Sentinel-3A was launched on 16 February 2016.
-Sentinel-3B is expected to launch in 2017 with the same instruments.
+Sentinel-3B was launched on 25 April 2018 with the same instruments.
 See the European Space Agency (ESA) Sentinel-3 website for more information.
 The Sentinel-3 satellites have a mid-morning local overpass time (roughly 10 AM local time).